-On the other hand, the removal of 26 food-storage boxes, as well as potentially an additional 13 over time may result in an increase in food-conditioning and resultant human/bear conflicts near these sites relative to alternative 1, especially if visitors do not properly use alternative approved food-storage measures.
+On the other hand, the removal of 25 food-storage boxes, as well as potentially an additional 13 over time may result in an increase in food-conditioning and resultant human/bear conflicts near these sites relative to alternative 1, especially if visitors do not properly use alternative approved food-storage measures.
 However, because the food-storage boxes selected for removal would be in areas without a history of bear issues; where a nearby food-storage box would be sufficient for storage needs; where container requirements would likely be successful; or where there would be opportunities for counter-balancing, increases in human/bear conflicts as a result of this action would be expected to be minimal.
 The establishment of additional designated campsites in bear habitat, assuming that this action results in an increased concentration of visitor use, could also result in an increase in food-conditioning and human/bear conflicts near these sites.
-This would occur due to increased human/bear encounter rates that foster bear habituation to people which, as discussed previously, could be a precursor to behavior and food-conditioning.
-Increased density of human food in these locations could also result in increased human/bear conflicts.
+This would occur due to increased human/bear encounter rates that foster bear habituation to people which, as discussed previously, could also result in increased human/bear conflicts.
 If proper food storage is regularly practiced, increases in human/bear conflicts as a result of this action would be expected to be minimal.